Nodding Wild Onion is an edible native perennial forb growing to 1-1/2 feet high to the top of an erect flowering stem.

 Below: Bulb comparison of A. stellatum (left) and A. cernuum (right).
 The former is more conical and usually has some grayish or brownish membranous material attached to the bulb.

 Notes: Nodding Wild Onion is not indigenous to the defined Garden area.
 In her Garden Log Eloise Butler reports planting three plants in the Garden on May 9, 1910 that were obtained from Kelsey's Nurseries in NC.
 However, on August 8, 1911 she brought in additional plants collected in Glenwood Park (which surrounds the Garden and is now named Theodore Wirth Park) and 4 more plants on Aug.
 2, 1914 from Twin Lake.
-More were added in 1918 and '19 and by Martha Crone in 1945.
+More were added in 1918 and '19, '23, '26 and '27 and by Martha Crone in 1945.
 These may be mistaken designations as the species is not known to be native to those areas where plants were sourced, except for Kelsey's and therefore the plants brought in were probably A. stellatum, which, as explained above can be confusing.
 Although A. cernuum is the most widespread species of Allium in North America, it is not widespread in Minnesota contrary to all the published references.
 The MN DNR reports (see PDF) that it is native to only four counties in the SE section of MN and in fact, was not even known to be in Minnesota until 1981 and for this scarcity, it is of concern and is listed as a "Special Concern" species on the Minnesota rare plants list.
 No subspecies are recognized in Minnesota.
 You will find reports, including on the USDA site, that it is widespread in Minnesota, but those sighting are probably confused with A. stellatum.

 Nodding Wild Onion is one of is one of six Allium species known to Minnesota plus one which is considered a garden hybrid.
 The six natives are: A. canadense, Wild Garlic; A. cernuum, Nodding Wild Onion; A. schoenoprasum, Wild Chives; A. stellatum, Prairie Onion; A. textile, White Wild Onion; and A. tricoccum, Wild Leek: Four of the species are found in the Garden - A. cernuum and the three with links to information sheets.

-Eloise Butler wrote of this plant: ". . . pink balls of fairy grace lifted on slender, leafless stalks give a magical brilliancy to the billowing grasses of large expanses of the prairie.
+Eloise Butler wrote of the wild onions: ". . . pink balls of fairy grace lifted on slender, leafless stalks give a magical brilliancy to the billowing grasses of large expanses of the prairie.
 Do not be disconcerted by the name.
 The onion is, after all, a sort of lily, considered by every one a flower queen, and the odor is not perceptible, except when the plant is bruised.
 The leaves of this Allium are very narrow, unlike those of the early leek, so abundant in the wood in early spring."
 Published Aug.
 20, 1911, Minneapolis Sunday Tribune.

-Lewis & Clark: In the History of the Lewis and Clark Expedition (Ref.#3b) the following is recorded on July 22, 1805 in Montana on the Missouri River: "There is a large island, forming in the middle of a bend to the north a level fertile plain, ten feet above the surface of the water and never overflowed.
+Lewis & Clark: In the History of the Lewis and Clark Expedition (Ref. #3b) the following is recorded on July 22, 1805 in Montana on the Missouri River: "There is a large island, forming in the middle of a bend to the north a level fertile plain, ten feet above the surface of the water and never overflowed.
 Here we found great quantities of a small onion [Allium cernuum] about the size of a musketball, though some were larger; it is white, crisp, and as well flavored as any of our garden onions [A. cepa]; the seed is just ripening, and as the plant bears a large quantity to the square foot, and stands the rigors of the climate, it will no doubt be an acquisition to the settlers.
 From this production we called it Onion Island."

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.